-- Find the anchors for the seating position you want to use, where the bottom of the seatback meets the back of the seat cushion. - 2.
-Put the child restraint on the seat. - Attach the anchor points on the child restraint to the anchors in the vehicle.
+- Find the LATCH anchorages for the seating position you want to use, where the bottom of the seatback meets the back of the seat cushion.
+See Lower Anchorages and Top Tethers for Children (LATCH System) on page 1-44. - 2.
+Put the child restraint on the seat. - Attach and tighten the LATCH attachments on the child restraint to the LATCH anchorages in the vehicle.
 The child restraint instructions will show you how. - 4.
-If the child restraint is forward-facing, attach the top strap to the top strap anchor.
-See Top Strap on page 1-41.
-Tighten the top strap according to the child restraint instructions. - 5.
+If the child restraint is forward-facing, attach and tighten the top tether to the top tether anchorage.
+The child restraint instructions will show you how.
+Also see Top Strap on page 1-42. - 5.
 Push and pull the child restraint in different directions to be sure it is secure.

-To remove the child restraint, simply unhook the top strap from the top tether anchor and then disconnect the anchor points.
+To remove the child restraint, simply unhook the top tether from the top tether anchorage and then disconnect the LATCH attachments from the LATCH anchorages.